Approximating Bin Packing within O(log OPT * log log OPT) bins

 The next step is to show how Lemma~\ref{lem:ConstructivePartialColoring} can be applied to make at least half of the variables integral.
 As this is the crucial core procedure in our algorithm, we present it as a stand-alone theorem and list all the properties that we need for matrix $A$.
+Later, we will apply Theorem~\ref{thm:ConstructivePartialColoringForBinPacking} to the matrix of patterns $p$ that have $0<x_p<1$, after making the solution well-spread.
 Mathematically speaking, the point is that any matrix $A$ that is column-sparse and has well-spread rows admits good colorings via the entropy method.

-\begin{theorem} Let $x \in [0,1]^m$ be a vector and $\delta,\varepsilon$ be parameters with $0<\varepsilon\leq\delta^2 \leq 1$ and let $A \in \setZ_{\geq0}^{n × m}$ (with $m\geq100 \log (\min_i \{ \frac{2}{s_i}\})$) be any matrix with numbers $1 \geq s_1 \geq \ldots \geq s_n > 0$.
-Suppose that for any column $p \in [m]$, one has $A^p s \leq 1$ and for any row $i$ with $s_i \leq \varepsilon$ one has $\|A_i\|_{\infty} \leq \delta \cdot \|A_i\|_1$.
-Then there is a randomized algorithm with expected polynomial running time to compute a $y \in [0,1]^m$ with $|\{ j \in [m] \mid y_p \in \{ 0,1\}\}| \geq \frac{m}{2}$, $\bm{1}^Ty = \bm{1}^Tx$ and for all $i \in [n]$
+\begin{theorem} Let $x \in [0,1]^m$ be a vector and $\delta,\varepsilon$ be parameters with $0<\varepsilon\leq\delta^2 \leq 1$ and let $A \in \setZ_{\geq0}^{n × m}$ (with $m\geq100 \log (\max_i \{ \frac{2}{s_i}\})$) be any matrix with numbers $1 \geq s_1 \geq \ldots \geq s_n > 0$.
+Suppose that for any column $p \in [m]$, one has $A^p s = \sum_{i=1}^n A_{ip}s_i \leq 1$ and for any row $i$ with $s_i \leq \varepsilon$ one has $\|A_i\|_{\infty} \leq \delta \cdot \|A_i\|_1$.
+Then there is a randomized algorithm with expected polynomial running time to compute a $y \in [0,1]^m$ with $|\{ p \in [m] \mid y_p \in \{ 0,1\}\}| \geq \frac{m}{2}$, $\bm{1}^Ty = \bm{1}^Tx$ and for all $i \in [n]$

-\end{theorem} \begin{proof} We will prove the claim via a single application of Lemma~\ref{lem:ConstructivePartialColoring}.
-In particular we need to make a choice of vectors $v_i$ and parameters $\lambda_i$.
-First of all, it will be convenient for our arguments if each individual row has a small norm.
-So we can split the rows $i$ for large items (i.e. $s_i > \varepsilon$) so that $\|A_i\|_1 = 1$ and we split the rows for small items so that $\frac{1}{2\delta} \leq \|A_i\|_1 \leq \frac{1}{\delta}$ and $\|A_i\|_{\infty} = 1$.
-In the following let $C>0$ be a large enough constant that we determine later.